 With the support of this analysis procedure and information directly transferred, as for example cookie ID or abbreviated IP address, further information is attributed to the pseudonym.
-Typically, this is technical information on the device applied in order to gather information on the user’s behavior in the internet, his interests and his location.
+Typically, this is technical information on the device applied in order to gather information on the user’s behavior on the internet, his interests, and his location.

 2.3.1 Description and scope of data processing

 On our website, we apply the analysis tool of the provider Matomo.
 In Matomo, the user’s interactions are primarily gathered and analyzed systematically with the support of cookies.
 If individual pages of our website are visited, the following data are stored:

 three bytes of the IP address of the user’s system (anonymous IP address)